Hopefully, this might give you a few ideas to get the best out of Pleo.

 Your team probably has a bunch of software subscriptions, how do you keep track of those with Pleo?

 With experience working in bigger companies, even super-tech-savvy ones, Marie-Louise has tried a lot of platforms for expense reporting, but none of them come close to Pleo, she says.
-As one of the first account managers at Pleo, today she manages our commercial team for the UK market, where most of our clients come from.
+One of the first account managers at Pleo, she’s now head of sales enablement.

 Do you have a favourite Pleo feature?